 - Your Italian company is negotiating the supply of aerospace products to a government in Asia.
-Your contacts in that government insist that your company also buys goods or services from another supplier in the country of that government.
+Your contacts in that government insist that in return for a successful negotiation, your company buys goods/services from a supplier in the Asian country.

 - Your American company is competing with the Italian company above for the same contract.
 The government client insists on the same conditions.
-Will the procurement policy of your American company differ compared with your Italian competitor, and if so, how?
+Will your American company’s procurement policy differ from that of your Italian competitor, and if so, how?